18F/handbook/_pages/about-us/teams/design.md

 #### Workshops

-- **Mural.ly:** Research analysis and workshops.
+- **Mural:** Research analysis and workshops.
 Get more info [here](/murally/).
 Access is immediate, but you’ll need to get permission from an admin to create rooms.

 #### Word processing